poweredcache/powered-cache/readme.txt

 = Contributing & Bug Report =
-Bug reports and pull requests are welcome on [Github](https://github.com/skopco/powered-cache) Feedbacks are welcome, but we won’t promise to implement them.
-So please consider before sending PR.
+Bug reports and pull requests are welcome on [Github](https://github.com/skopco/powered-cache).
+Some of our features are premium only, please consider before sending PR.

 = Documentation =
 Our knowledge base is available on [docs.poweredcache.com](http://docs.poweredcache.com/)